Amateur boxer possibly targeted in Ogontz deadly shooting: Police

 Police tell Action News the man used to be an amateur boxer.

-They said he had been shot three times within the last year.
+They said he had survived being shot three times within the last year.

 No arrests have been made.